madhusriram012/atlan_sql_front/README.md

 ### Brainstorming

 Brainstorming started with gathering necessary information required for the data analystics team to have smooth expereince by using the tool.
-With the gathered information, few important topics were picked and featured were built based on those needs.
+With the gathered information, few important topics were picked and features were built based on those needs.
 The following are the topics the features were focussed on,
 * Query execution and result visualization
 * Query history
 * Performance tuning suggestion